githuseyingur/PAdES_LTV_Pdf_Signer_SHA256_with_Timestamp/README.md

 ![Ekran görüntüsü 2023-05-17 162726](https://github.com/githuseyingur/PAdES_pdf_LTV_signer_SHA256_with_ts/assets/120099096/adab001f-4e15-4b44-a232-7715b3dd1dcf)

-Add this lines if you want see the signature on your pdf file:
+Add this line if you want see the signature in your pdf file:
 ```cs
  appearance.SetVisibleSignature(new Rectangle(36, 748, 144, 780), 1, "sig");
 ```